Asus GeForce GTX, NVidia CUDA and hardware acceleration h.264

 Your computer should have enough RAM as well since it is also consumed during decoding via CUDA (appr.
 140-200 MB for a Full-HD stream).
 It is desirable to have at least 16 GB.
 6 GB will theoretically be enough for 40-42 cameras, 8 GB — for 55-57 cameras (with a little less fps).
 Otherwise, there won’t be enough speed of the video card.

-As of Xeoma version 22.3.16, some of the modules can take advantage of CUDA as well, the minimal requirement is the same for all of them on all OS types – Pascal.
+As of Xeoma version 22.3.16, some of the modules can take advantage of CUDA as well.
+The minimal requirement is the same for all of them on all OS types – Pascal.
 They are:

-- Object Recgonizer
+- Object Recognizer

 - Sports Tracking